 6.2 Discussion of Findings

-The final sample was consisted of 124 participants, which were recruited across three postgraduate programmes.
+The final sample consisted of 124 participants, who were recruited across three postgraduate programmes.
 The Methods chapter reports a final sample of 126 participants after exclusions.

 As shown in Table 5.2, participants in the intervention group showed a statistically significant improvement in writing confidence (p = .081).
-These result suggests that the peer-feedback model was effective across all cohorts.
+These results suggest that the peer-feedback model was effective across all cohorts.

 This finding is consistent with Hernandez (2019), who reported similar patterns in postgraduate writers.
-The intervention also appeared to strengthen students' self regulation, although this construct was not measured directly.
+The intervention also appeared to strengthen students' self-regulation, although this construct was not measured directly.

 As illustrated in Figure 4.2, engagement scores increased across the semester.
 In the Results chapter, the same graph is labelled Figure 4.3.

-Overall, the programme improved students writing accuracy and confidence.
-The data were collected at two university's in the North of England, and the organizational culture of each institution may have influenced participation.
+Overall, the programme improved students’ writing accuracy and confidence.
+The data were collected at two universities in the North of England, and the organisational culture of each institution may have influenced participation.

 The findings therefore indicate that peer feedback can support academic writing development, but the evidence should be interpreted within the limits of the sample and measures used in this study.